borealbirds/GNM/docs/code/index.md

-The code in the `/R` folder of the repository includes R scripts for processing the data (observations, offsets, and predictors) and mosaicing together the predictive maps pieces.
+The code in the `/R` folder of the repository includes R scripts for processing the data (observations, offsets, and predictors) and mosaicing together the regional predictive map pieces.

 The code in the `/graham` folder contains code to run on [Compute Canada](https://www.computecanada.ca/)'s